boldybread/t3a2_fullstackapp/README.md

 UPDATE: app should be usable on other screen sizes but prioritise desktop

-- app should be responsive
+- app should be responsive, prioritising desktop

 ### GLaDOS - Researcher

 - I want to make sure employees are logging in and not exploiting this work from home malarkey
+- Website must be secure, users will need to be authorised before they can see anything of importance other than the front facing website

 ### Wheatley - HR